mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

+# Co-creating your physical event with your online community

 **Revisiting some of the basic techniques for building online communities I've developed over the years in the light of the Atmosphere's potential.**

 *(Notes: This is an early draft.
 As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I am publishing these early versions as I develop my thoughts in the hope that constructive comments will help me finish the post.
 More version control in the footer.)*